slamora/brackets-wiki/Brackets-Server-Smoke-Tests.md

 =====

 1. Follow Setup steps for [main set of Smoke Tests](Brackets-Smoke-Tests).
 2. Copy the server-tests folder from brackets/tests/smokes to server root, or run brackets/tools/setup_server_smokes script to create a symbolic link to the files.
+The server root folder will be something like c:\wamp (on Win) or /Library/Webserver/Documents (on Mac).

 Server smoke test steps
 =======================

 1. Launch Brackets.
 Use File > Open Folder... and browse to the server root folder.
-This will be something like c:\wamp (on Win) or /Library/Webserver/Documents (on Mac).
 2. Open the server-tests folder in the project tree and verify that you see pathRel.html, pathRoot.html, server.shtml files, and css &amp; images folders.
 3. Select File > Project Settings... to invoke Project Settings dialog.
 If a Base URL is specified, delete it.
 4. Verify informational text is displayed in empty input field.
 Click OK.